Weathered: Writing and recording

 For the Weathered album, Creed approached the writing process differently than they did for their previous two albums.
 Prior to writing new material, the band made a rule that during the tour for Human Clay that no new songs could be composed.
 Scott Stapp says the reason for this was that he wanted the band to "live life and have experiences" before he and guitarist Mark Tremonti began writing new songs.
 Stapp and Tremonti also vowed not to listen to any music at all between the end of the Human Clay tour and the start of writing sessions for Weathered.
 Stapp said the reason for this was that he wanted to ensure that nothing would subconsciously influence the band's writing process.
 This was so that all the material would come from them.
 After finishing the final leg of their tour in December 2000, Stapp and Tremonti began writing new songs.
+In their attempt to not allow popular contemporary music to influence their writing, Stapp and Tremonti would go out of their way to listen to either not genre-specific music or classic rock.
+Some of these artists included the Eagles, 2Pac and Bob Marley, which Stapp admits was done with the intent of not having anything near to what they were doing effecting their creative process.
+Stapp recalls the writing process for the album, stating "I didn’t feel any particular pressure to write a particular kind of song.
+I don’t think we ever thought that way; we just wrote what we felt.
+We just got together and created whatever came out, and we put on a record if we liked it."
+The band would also use something they called "the goosebump test", where the song would have to give them literal goosebumps after the song was completely written, as they did not want to put any material on the record if it did not pass the test.
 After just three weeks, the songwriting duo had managed to write an entire album's worth of material by the end of the year.
 Following a short holiday break, the band decided to take a laid-back approach to the recording and releasing of the album, deciding to spend the first several months of 2001 refining the new material before entering the recording studio.
 Most of the writing for the album was done in Stapp's living room during four-hour sessions, four nights a week.
 During the final days of writing material Tremonti and Stapp wrote while on Stapp's boat, a Sea Ray cruiser.